MaksimCha/MaksimCha/README.md

 1.
 > Rewrite Driver using “singleton” pattern.
 Are there any advantages?

-We use different drivers for different type of tests, therefore "singleton" isn't used.
+Done but with lazy initialization, because type of driver depends on properties

 2.
 > Suggest improvements for .properties reading.
 What are the purposes?